archtechx/livewire-access/README.md

 The package ships with two pairs of traits and attributes.
 One for *explicit* access, and one for *implicit* access.

+## How it works

 - Components which implement the trait for **explicit** access will *deny* access to all properties and methods if they don't have the `#[FrontendAccess]` attribute.
 - Components which implement the trait for **implicit** access will *allow* access to all properties and methods unless they have the `#[BlockFrontendAccess]` attribute.

 This acts as a layer on top of Livewire's logic for distinguishing public properties, but it gives you the ability to manually make changes when you need more control than property/method visibility.

+## Why this is useful

 The trait for only allowing explicit access can also be useful to prevent accidentally making methods `public` when it's not needed, which has the potential to lead to security issues.

 This can be especially useful on teams with junior engineers who don't yet have a full understanding of Livewire's internals, but can be very productive with it.

 ## Installation